tdwg/bdq/tg2/_review/docs/intro/index.md

 ## 6 Glossary

+Glossary of terms used in BDQ Core that are additional to those included in the various namespace vocabularies.

 | Label | Definition | Context | Comment |
 | ---- | ---- | ---- | ---- |
 | ASSUMEDDEFAULT | A bdqffdq:Amendment that replaces a bdq:EMPTY term with a predefined default bdq:Parameter value. | Term-Action | Would be used only in an extension or in bdq:Response.comment. bdq:Response.status value for this case is bdq:AMENDED. |